 How to make African Fish Stew

-Add the olive oil to a pan on medium heat and when heated, add the chopped onions.
-Stir till translucent, then add the blended tomatoes and pepper.
+- Add the olive oil to a pan on medium heat.
+When heated, add the chopped onions.
+Stir until translucent, then add the blended tomatoes and pepper.

 Tips when making African Fish Stew